Mitche-44/Tour-Company-Web/ReadMe.md

 ##  Tour-Company-Web CLI Application

-**Tour-Company-Web** is a command-line interface (CLI) application built in Python to help manage an ecotourism business.
-The system allows you to oversee tours, tour companies, customers, tour guides, and bookings with full CRUD operations.
-This project uses SQLAlchemy ORM and Alembic for database handling and follows clean architecture and modular best practices.
+**Tour-Company-Web** is a Python command-line interface (CLI) application designed to efficiently manage an ecotourism company’s operations.
+The system allows users to create, read, update, and delete records related to tour packages and customer bookings.
+It uses SQLAlchemy ORM for database interactions and Alembic for handling schema migrations, following best practices for clean, modular, and maintainable code architecture.
+This tool helps streamline booking management and tour package administration for an ecotourism business.
 ---

 ##  Project Structure